Geometry of Random Cayley Graphs of Abelian Groups: Typical Distance:

 \subsection{Outline of Proof}

 The outline here is very similar to that from before; see \S\ref{sec-p3:typdist1:outline}.
 In particular, the lower bound is exactly the same idea.
 For the upper bound, we were trying to bound the expectation of a $d$-th power of a gcd.
 Issues arose when $k$ became too large while $k - d$ is fairly small; see the proof of \cref{res-p3:typdist1:gcd-ex}.
+Particularly, the factor $\gamma^d$ needs to be countered by $(1/\gamma + 3/n^{1/k})^k$ in a suitably strong sense.
 This arose from the fact that we used the estimate

 Once this was raised to the power $k$, the second term became an issue.
 We alleviate this by defining